 Trucker owner-operators who work for other trucking companies may find it challenging to qualify for conventional small business loans.
 This problem is partially caused by the industry's unpredictability and fluctuating revenue.
-If you desire funding, be sure to segregate your personal and corporate revenue.
+If you desire to fund, be sure to segregate your personal and corporate revenue.

 Improve Your Personal Credit Score

 In order to receive a company loan, your personal credit score is quite important.
-Gaining a higher credit score may allow you to borrow more money or get authorized for greater loan amounts.
+Gaining higher business credit scores may allow you to borrow more money or get authorized for greater loan amounts.